WhiteHatInspector/emailGuesser/README.md

 The script runs continuously so after each search, it will restart from the beggining asking for the next inputs.

 ## FAQs
-**Q: How do you search in Skype for email addresses?** <br/>
+**Q: Why do you search in Skype for email addresses?** <br/>
 A: Skype allows you to search an e-mail addresses and immediately matches that to a name/username/birthdate/country.
 Meaning you get an immediate way to eliminate potential e-mail addresses that do not belong to your target.
-Until now I have not found other similar tools but I am working on it
+Until now I have not found other similar tools for that but I am working on it

 **Q: Why sometimes Skype results in multiple users, using the same e-mail address?** <br/>
 A: For now I can only guess Skype doesn't verify its users e-mail addresses (used for registration), therefore anyone can use whatever e-mail address to register.
 I will check this more and update this section.